West Virginia · South

 Is Lyme disease common in Berkeley County?

-Berkeley County reports about 76 Lyme cases per 100,000 people a year (U.S. CDC), the 66th-highest of 1378 counties in the South and the 45th-highest of West Virginia's 55 counties.
+Berkeley County reports about 76 Lyme cases per 100,000 people a year (U.S. CDC), in the top 11% of U.S. counties for reported Lyme disease (the 45th-highest of West Virginia's 55 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Berkeley County